isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/location-remindermessagedatatype.md

 ## <a name="text-value"></a>Valor de texto

-O valor de texto do elemento **Location** é o local do item do calendário.
+O valor de texto do **elemento Location** é o local do item de calendário.

 ## <a name="remarks"></a>Comentários